user-cube/devops-cheatsheet/docs/ci-cd/github_actions/run-actions-locally.md

 ### Windows

-First we need to enabe WSL, open Powershell as Administrator and run:
+First we need to enable WSL, open Powershell as Administrator and run:

 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux